SESYNC-ci/advanced-git-lesson/docs/_slides/branch.md

 1. Push commits to the remote branch.
 1. Repeat 3 and 4 as needed.
 1. Merge the branch back into the primary branch.

+First, let's practice a basic branch workflow using the command line.

 ===